sjtrimble/angular/aio/content/getting-started/index.md

 This section introduces five of the things you can do within an Angular template to affect what your user sees, based on the component's state and behavior.
 You'll use these throughout this tutorial.

-*JAF: 5 what? syntax elements? syntax structrures?*

-Experiment by putting different values in the input boxes below.
+Experiment by playing with different values in the input boxes below.

 #### {{ }} Interpolation